strata-mvc/strata/guidebook/1.0/digging-in/helpers/04-form-helper.md

 ### $FormHelper->input($inputName, $configuration);

 Adds an html field to the form.
 Additional information sent through the `$configuration` hash will be parsed into html attributes.
-The associated ModelEntity `$attribute` array must contain the `$attributeName` key.
+The associated ModelEntity `$attributes` array must contain the `$attributeName` key.

 The most important configuration key is the `type` as it is how the type of field is defined.
-If `type` is not set `FormHelper` will fallback to `text`.
+If `type` is not set `FormHelper` will default to `text`.

 {% highlight php linenos %}